 Contract Requirements

-Department of Infrastructure and council contracts impose specific insurance requirements that dictate your cover limits.
-Meeting $10M - $20M public liability and full contract value contract works requirements costs more than minimum cover, but is essential for winning infrastructure work.
+Government contracts impose specific insurance requirements that dictate your cover limits.
+Meeting $10M - $20M public liability and full contract value contract works requirements carries a higher premium, but is essential for winning infrastructure work.

 📍